See ’em, smell ’em, hear ’em but don’t touch ’em – part 2

 Since it’s little more than a short boat ride out and back, the excursion I took to the Islas Ballestas was relatively brief – perhaps an hour and a half.
 Because my bus back to Lima was scheduled to depart late in the afternoon, I had some time, courtesy of my local guide, to visit some of the coastal and desert spots in the Paracas National Reserve where tourists are permitted.

-I’ll recount that unexpected side trip and delve into a bit more of Lima’s history in the next and entry.
+I’ll recount that unexpected side trip and delve into a bit more of Lima’s history in the coming entries.

 This entry was posted in South America 2019.
 Bookmark the permalink.